 The same sampling sites are used each year.
 All sampling occurs between the 3rd week of July and Labor Day.
 Lakes are sampled in the following order: Trout, Allequash, Crystal, Big Muskellunge, Sparkling, Crystal Bog, Trout Bog, Wingra, Fish, Monona, Mendota.
 Sites for fyke nets, trammel nets and night seining sites were chosen by random process in 1981 for the Northern Highland State Forest lakes (Trout, Big Muskellunge, Allequash, Crystal, Sparkling).
+Site numbers were assigned along the lake perimeters in 100 meter increments in a counter-clockwise direction from a starting point on the lake shore.
 Sites for Lake Mendota were chosen in 1981, and for the other Madison lakes (Monona, Fish, and Wingra) in 1995.
 In 1998, all the Northern Highland lake sampling sites were recorded and archived as GPS coordinates.
 In 1999, all the Madison lake sites were recorded and archived as GPS sites.
 Prior to 1998 and 1999, fyke and trammel net sites were found each year by reference to lake maps, local landmarks, and stake locations.
 Gill nets are placed near the deep-hole, which is marked by a buoy and GPS coordinates, on each lake.
 In the bog lakes (Trout Bog and Crystal Bog), which are sampled with only fyke nets and minnow traps, there are no fixed sites; nets are placed equal distances apart around the entire circumference of the lake in approximately the same locations each year.

 Night seining is conducted to achieve relative abundances of small fish species such as minnows, darters, sculpin, and young gamefish species on a yearly basis.
 Seining is most effective on small fish at night, due to reduced net avoidance, and is one of the most effective methods of catching small fish species.